modular/modular/KGEN/docs/MojoNotes.md

 ### New `fn` introducer

-Lightning supports a new `fn` introducer that can be used in place of `def`.
+Mojo supports a new `fn` introducer that can be used in place of `def`.
 Both form of declaration have the same capabilities - a `fn` can include dynamic operations and interact with Python objects directly.

 `fn` is effectively a more strict `def` that has different defaults.
-Notably a `fn` disables the following behavior that `def` maintains for Python compatibility / familiarity, and to make it easier to migrate large swaths of Python code to Lightning someday.
+Notably a `fn` disables the following behavior that `def` maintains for Python compatibility / familiarity, and to make it easier to migrate large swaths of Python code to Mojo someday.

 More specific differences: